reactive-systems/MCHyper/README.md

 * The alternation-free case studies [FRS15] provide formulas.txt files containing the MCHyper calls that should be executed.
 * The quantifier-alternation case studies [CFST19] provide shell scripts that run the respective experiments.
 More information on the software doping case study can be found in the corresponding paper [DBBFH17].
+* The A-HyperLTL case studies [BCBFS21] provide shell scripts as well running the respective experiments.

 To use MCHyper, execute the Python script and give formula, system circuit, strategy circuit (if necessary) and further options as arguments.
 The formula (following option `-f`) needs to be fully parenthesized, the operators are Forall, Exists, X (Next), Until, G, F, Neg, And, Or, Eq, Implies (amongst others, the full list of operators can be found in src/Logic.hs) and an atomic proposition ap is given as AP \"ap\" i, where i is the index of the quantifier it belongs to.